nvpro-samples/gl_vk_threaded_cadscene/README.md

 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/).
 Always use 64-bit build configurations.

 For best Vulkan performance use the vk exe (starting with vk_ ).
 If you are not interested in building the OpenGL & Vulkan combined exe then use the `BUILD_<projectname>_VULKAN_ONLY` cmake option.

-Ideally, clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
-You will always need [nvpro_core](https://github.com/nvpro-samples/nvpro_core).
-The nvpro_core is searched either as a subdirectory of the sample, or one directory up.

-If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

 ### Related Samples
 [gl cadscene render techniques](https://github.com/nvpro-samples/gl_cadscene_rendertechniques) is most similar to this sample and covers various OpenGL approaches.